 So if we are always whole, regardless of the boy saying no or the friend saying yes or the job saying maybe, why do we shatter for the no’s?
 Why do we build ourselves out of yes’?
 And why do we sacrifice our wholeness for the fickleness of others?

 Well, I am so over shattering.
 I’m done surrendering my wholeness.

 If my state of wholeness relies on answers from others’ I will always be uneasy, unrestful, and teetering in and out of completeness.
 I’m choosing now to stop letting the opinions of others define me.
-I can stand here firm in myself because I know my self-worth is rooted in something much deeper than any yes or any no. It’s rooted in love: self-love and love from God.
+I can stand here firm in myself because I know my self-worth is rooted in something much deeper than any yes or any no. It’s rooted in love: self-love.
 I do not need anyone to tell my work yes because I get up every day and tell myself yes.
 I can take any no and be unchanged.
 And how freaking beautiful is it that in life we can love everything?
 We can love everything as it comes, love everything as it stays, and love everything as it leaves.
 And when it leaves, we can rest in the fact that we enjoyed it while it was here, that we are still whole now that it is gone, and we can now look forward to the next thing to come.